matt1883/azure-content/articles/data-lake-store/data-lake-store-get-started-net-sdk.md

 * **Enable your Azure subscription** for Data Lake Store public preview.
 See [instructions](data-lake-store-get-started-portal.md#signup).
 * **Create an Azure Active Directory Application** if needed.
 There are two ways you can authenticate using Azure Active Direcotry - **interactive** and **non-interactive**.

-	* **For non-interactive, service-principal authentication** - In Azure Active Directory, you must create a **Web application**.
+	* **For non-interactive, service principal authentication** - In Azure Active Directory, you must create a **Web application**.
 Once you have created the application, retrieve the following values related to the application.
 		- Get **client ID** and **client secret** for the application
 		- Assign the Azure Active Directory application to a role.
 The role can be at the level of the scope at which you want to give permission to the Azure Active Directory application.
 For example, you can assign the application at the subscription level or at the level of a resource group.